zuBux/drydock/README.md

 Assuming that your Docker daemon uses unix sockets (default configuration), the following options are available:

 * -o <file_name> : Specifies the path where JSON output will be saved.
 Switches to output.json if none specified.
-* -p <profile> : The profile which will be used for the audit.
+* -p <path to profile> : The profile which will be used for the audit.
 Switches to conf/default.yaml if none specified.
-* -v <verbosity> : Use values 1,2 or 3 to change verbosity level to ERROR, WARNING or DEBUG accordingly.
+* -v <verbosity> : Use values 1, 2 or 3 to change verbosity level to ERROR, WARNING or DEBUG accordingly.
 Default is 1

 ### Remote Docker host
-If your Docker daemon listens to an exposed port, using TLS, you must provide the following :
+If your Docker daemon listens on an exposed port, using TLS, you must provide the following :

 * -d <IP:port> Docker daemon IP and listening port
 * -c <path> Client certificate